Ariesscode/ReadMe-Generator0823/README.md

 ## Installation
-The user needs to make sure npm is installed
+The user must have npm installed in their terminal.
+Check by using command: npm --v

 ## Usage
-The user needs to type node index.js to start the program.
+User will type node index.js into the command line to start the program.
+Then, user will follow prompted questions.
+Some questions require input in order to move on to the next prompt.
+This  makes sure thhat the user is buidling a succcessful  and accessible readme file.
+After user enters required fields, user must wait five seconds for a message that will display "success..Check it out!"
+The user will be able to see readme file inputs.

 ## Credits